Cindy has been a writer for a number of years. She enjoys sharing her life experiences and what they have taught her.

 Gâche melée (pronounced "gosh malar") is a traditional Guernsey dessert recipe that is hundreds of years old.
 Incredibly easy to make, this apple-based pudding/cake can be served hot or cold with cream or ice cream.
-It is sure to be an instant hit with your family and friends, and I highly recommend you give this recipe a try.
+It will surely be an instant hit with your family and friends, and I highly recommend you try this recipe.
 Just be warned: It is quite rich and filling, so remember to keep your serving portions to sensible sizes until you establish how much you can comfortably consume.

 - 1 pound cooking apples (weighed after coring and peeling)

 - 5 ounces self-raising flour